maxwellbenton/maxwellbenton/README.md

 ### Current Work

-I am currently working as a senior front-end software engineer / service architect at Mastercard, where I design and engineer the web applications, SDKs, and front-end microservices that make up Mastercard’s Click to Pay / Unified Checkout Solutions products.
+I currently work as a senior front-end software engineer / service architect at Mastercard, where I design and engineer the web applications, SDKs, and front-end microservices that make up Mastercard’s Click to Pay / Unified Checkout Solutions products.

 ### My Background